How To Use Pirate Metrics, AARRR Matey

 Webinar Jam includes a “Powered by WebinarJam” ribbon at the bottom of their opt-in forms.

 Every customer that uses the product is essentially a walking advertisement for the company.
-Weebly, a popular website builder, used the exact same strategy to unlock organic growth.
+Weebly, a popular website builder, used this exact organic growth strategy.

 The takeaway here is to provide opportunities to refer your product throughout your user experience.
 Your promoters will take care of the rest.